-- Inform and advise the Trust and its employees about their obligations to comply with the data protection laws. - Monitor the Trust's compliance with the data protection laws, including managing internal data protection activities, advising on data protection impact assessments, and providing the required training to staff members. - Act as a contact point for data subjects and the supervisory authority
+• Inform and advise the Trust and its employees about their obligations to comply with the data protection laws.

+• Monitor the Trust's compliance with the data protection laws, including managing internal data protection activities, advising on data protection impact assessments, and providing the required training to staff members.

+- Act as a contact point for data subjects and the supervisory authority - Report to Trustees about data protection and advise on data protection risks

-The Trust's Board of Trustees has appointed Mrs Catherine Dottridge as the Trust's DPO:
+The Trust's Board of Trustees has appointed Mrs Catherine Dottridge as the Trust's designated DPO: